 If you slap a big filter that’s overly resistant in your system, because you think if MERV 14 is good, MERV 16 might be better, which you would be right in that sense, your system may not be able to handle the resistance.
 So filtration, a lot of times what we’re recommending for people who especially don’t have more robust systems, and one way for them to find out whether their system can handle higher MERVrated filters is, of course, going to an air conditioning company [that] knows how to measure that, is to bring in portable filtration devices.
 And I mean, I’m happy to give a couple of examples, but there is a commercial unit that I have in my son’s bedroom that provides hyper [high-efficiency particulate air] (HEPA) filtration.
 So much higher than MERV 16, and really able to scrub the air.
 And just to do some quick math with you, his room is getting about eight to 12 air changes per hour, filtered changes of air.
 To lower it is a great way, and is well documented and supported by the CDC and the EPA, to filter the air out, to lower those concentrations in combination with natural or mechanical ventilation when you can.
 There’s a couple of exceptions there.
 But that’s the primary thing.

-Chris Kresser: Yeah, throw out a few brands that you like.
-I think people are, as you know, there’s a lot of marketing hype out there with filters and purifiers.
+Chris Kresser: Yeah, people are, as you know, there’s a lot of marketing hype out there with filters and purifiers.
 And I think it’s really difficult for the average buyer to be able to sift through that and really know what’s legit and what’s not.